 4. Take a high-quality preconception prenatal vitamin.

-Folate and choline are important for the early development of the baby’s neural tube, which occurs during the first several weeks of pregnancy, often before you know you are pregnant.
-Maintaining a normal vitamin D level is also essential for fertility and a healthy pregnancy.
+Folate and choline are essential for the early development of the baby’s neural tube, which occurs during the first several weeks of pregnancy, often before you know you are pregnant.
+Maintaining a healthy vitamin D level is also essential for fertility and a healthy pregnancy.

 5. Consider other preconception supplements.

-Depending on your age and health history, taking certain nutrients in addition to your prenatal may improve egg quality, help you conceive and become fit for pregnancy.
+Depending on your age and health history, taking certain nutrients in addition to your prenatal may support healthy egg quality and a healthy pregnancy.

 Coenzyme Q10 (CoQ10)

-If you are over 35, you may want to consider taking a CoQ10.
+If you are over 35, you may want to consider taking a CoQ10 supplement.
 CoQ10 plays a crucial role in energy production in the body’s cells, including egg cells.

 As you age, your cells make less CoQ10 and are less efficient at producing energy.
-This can lead to poorer fertilization and early miscarriage.
+Egg cells are the largest cells in the human body and require a lot of energy to mature properly.

-Most of us don’t get enough sun exposure to maintain adequate levels of vitamin D. Our diets don’t provide enough vitamin D either.
-Few foods naturally contain much vitamin D.
+But most people don’t get enough sun exposure to maintain adequate vitamin D levels.
+Your diet probably doesn’t provide enough vitamin D, either.
+Few foods naturally contain a significant amount of vitamin D.

 Getting enough vitamin D to achieve an optimal vitamin D blood level is important before and during pregnancy.
-Several studies have linked vitamin D blood levels of 30 ng/mL or higher with better pregnancy rates.
+Several studies suggest that vitamin D blood levels of 30 ng/mL or higher help support a healthy pregnancy.

 It is important to have your vitamin D level checked when you start trying to conceive.
-If your vitamin D level is low (below 30 ng/mL), take 2,000 to 4,000 IU of vitamin D3 for a few months to restore you to a normal level.
-Once your level is normal, take 2,000 IU of vitamin D3 per day to keep you in the normal range.
+If your vitamin D level is below 30 ng/dl, you may consider taking 50-100 mcg (2,000-4,000 IU) of vitamin D3 for a few months to restore you to a healthy level.
+Once you’ve achieved a healthy level, most people can switch to a maintenance dose of 50 mcg (2,000 IU) of vitamin D3 per day.

-Typical prenatal vitamins provide only 400-1000 IU of vitamin D, which is not enough for most women.
-Higher doses (2,000 to 4,000 IU) of vitamin D3 per day are safe during pregnancy and are effective in achieving normal vitamin D levels.
+Typical prenatal vitamins provide only 10-25 mcg (400-1,000 IU) of vitamin D, which may not be enough for most women.
+Higher doses (50-100 mcg or 2,000-4,000 IU per day) of vitamin D are safe during pregnancy and are effective in achieving healthy vitamin D levels.

 There are many different forms of inositol.
-The two types that have shown benefit are myo-inositol and D-chiro-inositol.
-Recent studies have shown that taking a combination of these two forms, in the body’s naturally occurring ratio of 40 to 1, is more helpful than taking either form alone.
+The two types that have shown benefit in research studies are myo-inositol and D-chiro-inositol.

-Both caffeine and alcohol may reduce your fertility.
+Both caffeine and alcohol may affect your fertility.

 The answer is yes, but it depends on how much caffeine you’re consuming.
-Studies show that as little as 200 mg of caffeine daily (less than the 260 mg in a “Tall” 8-ounce Starbucks® brewed coffee) can decrease your chance of conception and increase your risk of miscarriage.
+Studies show that as little as 200 mg of caffeine daily (less than the 260 mg in an eight-ounce Starbucks® brewed coffee) can decrease your chance of conception and increase your risk of miscarriage.

 Other studies have shown that caffeine lengthens the time it takes to get pregnant.

-So yes, you can still have a small cup of coffee or cappuccino daily.
-But, be sure to limit your caffeine intake to less than 200 mg a day to get fit for pregnancy.
+If caffeine is ingrained into your daily routine, you can still have a small cup of coffee or cappuccino.
+But, be sure to limit your caffeine intake to less than 200 mg a day when preparing for pregnancy.

 Although the research is mixed, drinking alcohol may delay the amount of time it takes to get pregnant.

-A recent (2016) Danish study showed that 1-2 servings of alcohol per day had no effect on fertility among over 6,000 women trying to conceive naturally (without fertility treatment).
+A recent Danish study showed that 1-2 servings of alcohol per day had no effect on fertility among over 6,000 women trying to conceive naturally.

-Shady Grove Fertility summarizes earlier research on the impact of alcohol in women undergoing fertility treatment.
+Shady Grove Fertility summarizes earlier research on the impact of alcohol in women trying to conceive.
 When compared to women who did not drink, fertility decreased slightly in women who had up to 5 drinks per week and fell further in those who had over 10 drinks per week.

-Another study showed that women going through IVF who drank more than 6 drinks per week were 18% less likely to get pregnant.
+Another study showed that women who drank more than 6 drinks per week were 18% less likely to get pregnant.

 The bottom line is to decrease the amount of alcohol you drink while trying to conceive.
-This is especially important if you are going through fertility treatment.
+This is especially important if you are working with a healthcare team in your attempts to get pregnant.
 If you might be pregnant, do not drink.

 7. Stop smoking.